 Bradford Gleim uses the human voice to create authentic connection.
 As an artist and mentor, he delves deeply into repertoire spanning 600 years, embracing a flexible vocal technique and sometimes unfamiliar approaches in the pursuit of emotionally attuned performances.

 Mr. Gleim’s artistic commitment and risk-taking have won him wide recognition.
 Praised by the Boston Globe for his “voluminous baritone” and “brilliant delivery,” he performs throughout the United States and Europe.
-On the concert stage he has appeared as soloist with distinguished ensembles, including the Handel and Haydn Society with Harry Christophers, Boston Baroque with Martin Pearlman, Emmanuel Music with Ryan Turner, and the spirited conductorless orchestra A Far Cry.
-In 2015 Mr. Gleim was featured soloist with Craig Hella Johnson and the renowned choir Conspirare on the Grammy Award-winning album The Sacred Spirit of Russia.
+On the concert stage he has appeared with leading ensembles and in distinguished festivals including the Handel and Haydn Society, Tage Alter Musik (Regensburg), Boston Baroque, San Francisco Early Music Society, Emmanuel Music, The Borromeo String Quartet, Laus Polyphoniae (Antwerp, Belgium), Floremus (Florence, Italy), and with Boston’s spirited conductorless orchestra A Far Cry.
+He was featured soloist with Craig Hella Johnson and Conspirare on the 2015 Grammy Award-winning album The Sacred Spirit of Russia.

-In his role as Artistic Advisor, he has helped Cut Circle find a new sound for Renaissance music that will soon be hearable on the ensemble’s album of songs by Johannes Ockeghem.
+In his role as singer and Artistic Advisor, he has helped the vocal ensemble Cut Circle find a new sound for Renaissance music that is hearable on the albums Johannes Ockeghem: Les Chansons (2020), Messes Anonymes (2021), and the forthcoming JOSQUIN: I. Motets & Chansons, the first in a series devoted to the complete works of Josquin des Prez.

 Bradford Gleim mentors others to discover their embodied voice.
-Moving fluidly among different vocal techniques and pedagogical traditions, he helps musicians access not only a variety of vocal colors, but also their potential for healing, personal growth, and body awareness.
-Mr. Gleim guides young singers in the Holden Voice Program at Harvard University, in the Applied Music Program at Brown University, and as Associate Professor of Voice at Berklee College of Music.
-He leads workshops and masterclasses, and offers unique intuitive instruction for vocalists in his private practice.
-For more information visit bradfordgleim.com.
+Moving fluidly among heterogeneous vocal techniques and pedagogical traditions, he helps musicians access not only a variety of vocal colors, but also their potential for healing, personal growth, and body awareness.
+Mr. Gleim guides singers in the Holden Voice Program at Harvard University, in the Applied Music Program at Brown University, and as Associate Professor of Voice at Berklee College of Music.
+He leads workshops and masterclasses, and offers unique intuitive instruction for vocalists in his private studio.